 Discover what it took for the United States to be independent as you explore the site of the last major battle of the Revolutionary War.
 Here at Yorktown, in the Autumn of 1781, General George Washington, with allied American and French forces, besieged General Charles Lord Cornwallis’ British Army.
 On 19 October, Cornwallis surrendered, effectively ending the war and ensuring independence.

 “In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever.”
-Beneath these words, the 16th Presidents of the United States, the Great Emancipator and preserver of the nation during the Civil War, sits immortalized in marble.
+Beneath these words, the 16th President of the United States, the Great Emancipator and preserver of the nation during the Civil War, sits immortalised in marble.
 As an enduring symbol of Freedom, the Lincoln Memorial attracts anyone who seeks inspiration and hope.

 The Lincoln Memorial is shown on the back of both the United States one cent coin and the five dollar bill, while the front of each bears Lincoln’s portrait.